mobxjs/mobx-state-tree/docs/tips/typescript.md

 interface ITodoSnapshotOut extends SnapshotOut<typeof Todo> {} // => { title: string }
 ```

 Note, it is important to use `interface` and not `type` when constructing those types!
-Although `type`s will work exactly the same, due to their nature they will be (much more expensive for the compiler to typecheck)[https://github.com/microsoft/TypeScript/wiki/Performance#preferring-interfaces-over-intersections].
+Although `type`s will work exactly the same, due to their nature they will be [much more expensive for the compiler to typecheck](https://github.com/microsoft/TypeScript/wiki/Performance#preferring-interfaces-over-intersections).

 For further performance tips, read the [official TypeScript performance wiki](https://github.com/microsoft/TypeScript/wiki/Performance).